Getting Ready For Camp

 - You may refill any necessary medication before camp starts, but do not fill prescriptions at home while your child is at camp.
 Leave any unused medication at home for use after camp.

 - Most commercial prescription insurance plans are accepted.
-Medicaid is not accepted.
+Only Michigan Medicaid is accepted.

 - Parents are responsible for all out-of-pocket expenses.